Sunday, May 29, 2016

 The first part of the day seemed to last forever.
 I spent some time surfing the Internet and reading (a graphic novel, Neal Adams’ very strange Batman Odyssey).
 Shortly after noon, I closed my book and trotted back to the field.
-As I approached, I could see Pat setting up his HEQ-5 mount and preparing to get his new telescope out of her case.
+As I approached, I could see my longtime observing companion, Pat, who'd just arrived, setting up his HEQ-5 mount and preparing to get a new telescope on that GEM.

 |My traveling companion...|

-To say I was impressed by the AT130 would be an understatement.
+To say I was impressed by the AT130 (a house brand of the dealer, Astronomics) 5-inch APO that came out of that case would be an understatement.
 Beautiful, robust white tube.
 Nice Crayford focuser (rotatable in two places).
-Exquisite looking objective.
-The whole package just shouted “quality.”
+The whole package shouted “quality.”
 Frankly, what the Astronomics import (China) reminded me a lot of was the William Optics refractors.
 The 130 seemed very much the big sister of my Megrez II Fluorite (80mm).
 The only question in my mind was color correction.
-The 130 is a triplet, but doesn’t use a fluorite or synthetic fluorite element.
-It opts for FPL-51 glass instead of FPL-53.
+The 130 is a triplet and doesn’t use a fluorite or synthetic fluorite element (FPL-53).
+It opts for FPL-51 glass instead.
 How would that stack up?

-After the 130 was on her mount, we spent some time on the field reminiscing about the old days, about the 20 plus years we’ve been doing Deep South together.
+After the 130 was on her mount, we spent a few minutes on the field reminiscing about the good old days of Deep South Regional Star Gazes past.
 As we were sitting under my canopy shooting the breeze, Barry stopped by and mentioned his club, the Pontchartrain Astronomical Society, had some stuff to sell, including Telegizmos scope covers at great prices.
 Specifically, covers for refractors.

 That pricked my ears up, since my old Desert Storm Cover simply will not fit over Hermione when she is on a German mount.
 Barry had two different sizes, including one sufficient for a 6-inch f/8 telescope, which was what I chose so I could use the cover on Big Ethel, my 6-inch achromat, as well.
 The Telegizmos covers seem durable, well thought out, and made it the task of just a few seconds to get the scopes under wraps at the end of the evening.
 Recommended.

-Got the mount, which is identical to the Orion Sirius, polar aligned using its polar borescope, and after a couple of false starts we completed a two-star goto alignment—which seemed to work better than a three-star for some reason.
-When we were done I was impressed at the way the mount put anything we requested in the field of the 130, which was quite steady on the mount.
+We got the mount, which is identical to the Orion Sirius, polar aligned using its polar borescope, and, after a couple of false starts, we completed a two-star goto alignment—which seemed to work better than a three-star for some reason.
+When we were done, I was impressed at the way the mount put anything we requested in the field of the 130, which was quite steady on the mount.